itf/6s092/courses/IAP19/PS/PS20/content.md

 </question>

 <question multiplechoice>
-csq_prompt = "If edge $uv$ in the original graph was blue, which edges would we add to our new graph?\n\n" csq_renderer = "checkbox" csq_soln = [0, 1, 1, 1]
+csq_prompt = "If edge $uv$ in the original graph was blue, which edges would we need to add to our new graph?\n\n" csq_renderer = "checkbox" csq_soln = [0, 1, 1, 1]
 csq_options =  ["$uv$",